 - Use a good powder brush or a kabuki brush for HD finishing and dust the powder on your face while tapping off the excess powder.
 Put finishing touches on and voila!
 You are good to go.

 Liquid + Powder = ?

 There is no harm in using liquid and powder foundation together.

 The difference of opinion mostly generates because of different skin types and the amount of makeup you want to wear.
-This type of makeup is best suited for people with a combination type of skin.
+Before you add both into your huge makeup bag, take note that this type of makeup is best suited for people with a combination type of skin.